All about Monumento a la Patria in Mérida (2025 Guide)

 The monument was inaugurated in 1956 on the occasion of the centenary of the beginning of Mexico's war of independence against Spanish rule.
 The monument has 31 columns representing the 28 states, 2 territories and 1 federal district.

-The Maya warrior
+The Monument’s Maya Warrior Figure

 The large figure at the front of the Monumento a la Patria represents a powerful Maya warrior.
 With a stoic expression and strong posture, the figure embodies resilience and leadership.